aaronang/TIL/git/how_to_set_up_git_and_gitlab_properly.md

    the left, navigate to "SSH Keys".

-3. Paste in your public SSH key that we obtained in the first step using `cat` program and give your key a title that helps you remember what the key represents.
+3. Paste in your public SSH key that we obtained in the first step using `cat` and give your key a title that helps you remember what the key represents.
    I usually name it after my machine name.

 4. In terminal:
    ```bash